gallenc/solent2Public/workup/experimental/session5/shoppingcart-springmvc/README.md

 see if you can migrate [session4 shopping cart bootstrap exercise](../../session4/shoppingcart-bootstrap) to use spring mvc

 In this case you need to
+1. start with the changes you did to migrate the single home.jsp page in Part 1
-1. add the additional header.jsp and footer.jsp, about.jsp and contact.jsp to the view and change the home.jsp to use them
+2. add the additional header.jsp and footer.jsp, about.jsp and contact.jsp to the view and change the home.jsp to use them
-2. add additional methods to he controller for the new pages.
+3. add additional methods to the controller for the new pages.
 Note header.jsp and footer.jsp do not need methods as they are imported by the other JSPs
-3. You should be able to inject the 'selectedPage' in the model
+4. You should be able to inject the 'selectedPage' using the model instead of code at the top of each jsp.

 Again an example answer is provided [webApplicationExercise3Spring-answer](../shoppingcart-springmvc/webApplicationExercise3Spring-answer/ ) but dont look at this until you have tried it yourself.

  Note that in this example answer, there is one additional change which has been made.
- Instead of usign a static WebObjectFactory, we can use Spring to inject the object that we need Rather than storing data directly in the session object, we can create a bean which is session scoped and use this to store our shopping cart.
+ Instead of usign a static WebObjectFactory, we can use Spring to inject the objects that we need in the controller.
+ Rather than storing data directly in the session object, we can create a bean which is session scoped and use this to store our shopping cart.
- The @Autowired annotation will inject these automatically
+ The @Autowired annotation will inject these automatically.

  See [Answer MVCController.java](../shoppingcart-springmvc/webApplicationExercise3Spring-answer/web/src/main/java/org/solent/com504/oodd/cart/spring/web/MVCController.java )